David Bonderman: Career

 Bonderman was an assistant professor at Tulane University Law School during 1967 and 1968; he then was a special assistant to the United States Attorney General during 1968 and 1969.
 In 1971, he joined the law firm of Arnold & Porter in Washington, D.C., where he became a partner and specialized in corporate, securities, bankruptcy and antitrust litigation.
-In 1983, he joined the Robert M. Bass Group, Inc. (RMBG), which now does business as Keystone Inc., and became the chief operating officer.
-Bonderman has been a principal at TPG Capital in Fort Worth, Texas, since December 1992, where he is also co-founder and chairman.
+In 1983, he joined the Robert M. Bass Group, Inc. (RMBG), an investment company of Robert Bass which now does business as Keystone Inc., and became the chief operating officer.
+Bonderman was a principal at TPG in Fort Worth, Texas, from December 1992, where he was also co-founder and chairman.
+TPG went public in January 2022, trading on the NASDAQ under the ticker symbol "TPG".

 In 2008, Bonderman was named as one of the investors of what became the T-Mobile Arena in Las Vegas.

-Bonderman was a director of Continental Airlines, Böwe Bell & Howell, Ducati Motor Holding S.p.A., Credicom Asia, the National Education Corp., Beringer Wine Estates, Carr Realty, Virgin Cinemas, CoStar Group, Gemalto, and Ryanair.
-He is on the boards of The Wilderness Society, the Grand Canyon Trust, the World Wide Fund for Nature, The University of Washington Foundation and the American Himalayan Foundation.
-He previously served on the boards of Washington Mutual, American Savings Bank, Denbury Resources and Burger King.
+Bonderman was a director of Continental Airlines, Bell & Howell, Ducati, Credicom Asia, the Education Corporation of America, Beringer Vineyards, Carr Realty, Virgin Cinemas, CoStar Group, Gemalto, and Ryanair.
+He was on the boards of The Wilderness Society, the Grand Canyon Trust, the World Wide Fund for Nature, The University of Washington Foundation and the American Himalayan Foundation.
+He previously was on the boards of Washington Mutual, American Savings Bank, Denbury Resources and Burger King.
 He was a board member of Uber until he resigned from that position in June 2017.

 In June 2017, Bonderman resigned from the board of Uber amidst controversy surrounding a sexist response to fellow board member Arianna Huffington during a company all-hands meeting.
-"There’s a lot of data that shows when there’s one woman on the board, it’s much more likely that there will be a second woman on the board," said Huffington.
+"There's a lot of data that shows when there's one woman on the board, it's much more likely that there will be a second woman on the board," said Huffington.
 Bonderman replied, "actually, what it shows is that it's much more likely to be more talking."
 The Uber meeting was, among other things, slated to discuss efforts to rein in a toxic and sexist culture at the company.

-In 2018, Bonderman filed an application for a National Hockey League (NHL) expansion team to play at a renovated Key Arena in Seattle, Washington.
+In 2018, Bonderman filed an application for a National Hockey League (NHL) expansion team to play at a renovated Climate Pledge Arena in Seattle, Washington.
 The NHL Board of Governors voted to approve the team, named the Seattle Kraken, on December 4.